Mahmoud-Elaaser/Mahmoud-Elaaser/README.md

 ### Hi, I'm Mahmoud Diab
-- 🔭 I’m currently working on web Development
+-  ###I'm a Computer Science Student and working on web Development
-- 🌱 I’m currently studying Computer Science
-- 📫 How to reach me: mahmoudelaaser57@gmail.com
+-  How to reach me: mahmoudelaaser57@gmail.com
 <!--
 **Mahmoud-Elaaser/Mahmoud-Elaaser** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.